ClayAucoin/codex-lv2-may-2025/guides/week7-ai-models-and-APIs/chatbot-mini-project-levels/chatbot-lv-22.md

 ## Instructions
 Create a global variable for the user's text (e.g., `let userPrompt = "";`).

+## 💡 Code Hints

+**Storing user input?** You'll need a variable to hold what the user types.
+Check out the [Variables section in SNIPPETS.md](./SNIPPETS.md#variables) for variable declaration examples.

 ## ✅ Check
 1. Open your webpage in a browser
 2. Open Chrome DevTools (F12) and go to the Console tab